nryzyk/Portfolio-/README.md

 ## Repository content

-- Test cases – manual test scenarios and test design examples
+- Test cases – manual test scenarios and test design examples | to view in /Test_Cases
-- Bug reports – documented bugs with reproduction steps and screenshots
+- Bug reports – documented bugs with reproduction steps and screenshots | to view in /Bug_Reports
-- API testing – Postman collections and environments
+- API testing – Postman collections and environments | to view in /API_Testing
-- SQL – sample queries used for data validation
+- SQL – sample queries used for data validation | to view in /SQL queries
 ---

 ## Test Cases